laurennmooney/OOP-basics/four-pillars.md

 So, other objects cannot directly access or use the object's state, only the object itself can through public methods that other object's can call on.

+Let's check out a real life example for a better idea:

 **Example**

 ```csharp